Smart Fiberglass Solutions Contact Us Now

 Composite Manufacturing

-Silane-treated fiberglass fabrics are essential in fiber-reinforced plastic (FRP) composites.
+Silane-treated fiberglass fabrics are essential in fiber-reinforced plastic composite manufacturing.
+They improve the bonding between fiberglass reinforcement and resin systems.

 Electrical and Electronic Materials

-Fiberglass fabrics treated with silane are used in:
+Fiberglass fabrics treated with silane are used in electrical and electronic applications that require stable dielectric performance and dimensional stability.

 • PCB substrates